Angular traveling waves of the high-dimensional Boussinesq equation: Introduction

-Next aim is to study the orbital stability of traveling waves of \eqref{traveling}.
+The next aim is to investigate the orbital stability of traveling waves in \eqref{traveling}, while bearing in mind the local/global well-posedness ensured by Theorem \ref{local} (refer to Definition \ref{dfn-1}).
 To proceed, we first find some variational characterizations of the traveling waves by transforming \eqref{traveling} into a system of equations possessing the Hamiltonian structure.
 This helps us to show that \eqref{traveling} has ground states.
-Then by using variational behavior of ground states gives the stability of set of all ground states of \eqref{traveling} provided that the Lyapanuv function is convex in terms of $|\vc|$ (Theorem \ref{stability-t-1}).
-The uniqueness of ground state of \eqref{traveling} is unknown due to presence of $\L_\vc$, so the aforementioned result is somehow weaker than the usual orbital stability.
-On the other hand, the classical theory of \cite{gss} seems not to be easy to be applicable due to lack of spectral information of the linearized operator of \eqref{traveling} in the case $\vc\neq0$.
-To overcome this difficulty, in Section \ref{section-var-char} we use the perturbation theory and show that the traveling waves of \eqref{traveling} converge to the unique ground state $\ff_0$ of \eqref{c=0}, and the spectral behavior of $\ff_0$ can be inherited to the ground states $\ff_\vc$ of \eqref{traveling} provided $\vc$ is sufficiently small (Theorem \ref{stab-theo}).
+Next, by using the variational properties of ground states, we establish the stability of the set of all ground states of \eqref{traveling}, provided that the Lyapunov function is convex with respect to $|\vc|$ (see Theorem \ref{stability-t-1}).
+The uniqueness of the ground state of \eqref{traveling} is unknown due to the presence of $\L_\vc$, so the aforementioned result is somehow weaker than the usual orbital stability.
+On the other hand, the classical theory of \cite{gss} seems not to be easy to be applicable due to the lack of spectral information of the linearized operator of \eqref{traveling} in the case $\vc\neq0$.
+To overcome this difficulty, in Section \ref{section-var-char} we use the perturbation theory and show that the ground states of \eqref{traveling} converge to the unique ground state $\ff_0$ of \eqref{c=0}, and the spectral behavior of $\ff_0$ can be inherited to the ground states $\ff_\vc$ of \eqref{traveling} provided $\vc$ is sufficiently small (Theorem \ref{stab-theo}).

-Another difficulty in study of the orbital stability of traveling wave is lack of scaling.
+Another difficulty in the study of the orbital stability of traveling waves is the lack of scaling.
 As it is seen e.g. in \cite{bss}, an appropriate scaling transfers the role of wave speed from traveling wave solely into the Lyapanuv function and one can analyze the orbital (in)stability of traveling waves by determining the convexity of the Lyapanuv function (see e.g. \cite{gss}).
-To overcome this difficulty for the case nonzero wave speed, we apply the geometric and variational approaches developed by \cite{ribeiro} in Section \ref{section-orb-ins}.
+To overcome this difficulty in the case of nonzero wave speed, we apply the geometric and variational approaches developed by \cite{ribeiro} in Section \ref{section-orb-ins}.